syne-tune/syne-tune/docs/source/tutorials/developer/trial_scheduler_api.rst

 separate *workers* (which can be different GPUs or CPU cores on the same instance, or different instances).

-In Syne Tune, this process is split between two entities: the trial back-end and the `trial scheduler <../../schedulers.html>`__.
-The back-end wraps the training code to be executed for different configurations and is responsible to start jobs, as well as stop, pause or resume them.
+In Syne Tune, this process is split between two entities: the trial backend and the `trial scheduler <../../schedulers.html>`_.
+The backend wraps the training code to be executed for different configurations and is responsible to start jobs, as well as stop, pause or resume them.
 It also collects results reported by the training jobs and relays them to the scheduler.
 In Syne Tune, pause-and-resume scheduling is done via
-`checkpointing <../../faq.html#how-can-i-enable-trial-checkpointing>`__.
+`checkpointing <../../faq.html#how-can-i-enable-trial-checkpointing>`_.
 While
-code to write and load checkpoints locally must be provided by the training script, the back-end makes them available when needed.
+code to write and load checkpoints locally must be provided by the training script, the backend makes them available when needed.
 There are two basic events which happen repeatedly during an HPO experiment, as orchestrated by the :class:`~syne_tune.Tuner`:

-* The ``Tuner`` polls the back-end, which signals that one or more workers are available.
+* The ``Tuner`` polls the backend, which signals that one or more workers are available.
 For each free worker, it calls :meth:`~syne_tune.optimizer.scheduler.TrialScheduler.suggest`, asking for what to do next.
 As already seen in our
-  `first example <first_example.html#first-example>`__, the scheduler will typically suggest a configuration for a new trial to be started.
+  `first example <first_example.html#first-example>`_, the scheduler will typically suggest a configuration for a new trial to be started.
 On the other hand, a pause-and-resume scheduler may also suggest to resume a trial which is currently paused (having been started, and then paused, in the past).
-Based on the scheduler response, the ``Tuner`` asks the back-end to start a new trial, or to resume an existing one.
+Based on the scheduler response, the ``Tuner`` asks the backend to start a new trial, or to resume an existing one.
-* The ``Tuner`` polls the back-end for new results, having been reported since the last recent poll.
+* The ``Tuner`` polls the backend for new results, having been reported since the last recent poll.
 For each such result, :meth:`~syne_tune.optimizer.scheduler.TrialScheduler.on_trial_result` is called.
 The scheduler makes a decision of what to do with the reporting trial.
-Based on this decision, the ``Tuner`` asks the back-end to stop or pause the trial (or does nothing, in case the trial is to continue).
+Based on this decision, the ``Tuner`` asks the backend to stop or pause the trial (or does nothing, in case the trial is to continue).

 The processing of these events is non-blocking and full asynchronous, without any synchronization points.
-Depending on the back-end, there can be substantial delays between a trial reporting a result and a stop or pause decision being executed.
+Depending on the backend, there can be substantial delays between a trial reporting a result and a stop or pause decision being executed.
 During this time, the training code simply continues, it may even report further results.
-Moreover, a worker may be idle between finishing an evaluation and starting or resuming another one, due to delays in the back-end or even compute time for decisions in the scheduler.
+Moreover, a worker may be idle between finishing an evaluation and starting or resuming another one, due to delays in the backend or even compute time for decisions in the scheduler.
 However, it will never be idle having to wait for results from other trials.